Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

   - **setup.sh:** Script for setting up the experiments
   - **Experiment_paper.sh:** Scripts for performing the same experiments as in our paper
   - **Experiment_test.sh:** Scripts for small experiments to see if our code works
-  - **bin:** Folder containing the python code needed for the crowd-sourcing experiments
+  - **bin:** Folder containing the Python code needed for the crowd-sourcing experiments
     - **data_download.py:** Executed by setup.sh to download the used data.
     - **generate_reward_matrix.py:** Executed by setup.sh to make simulation data from the real data.
     - **experiment_Sigmoid.py:** Executed by Experiment.sh or Experiment_test.sh to perform experiments with simulated data using Sigmoid functions as acceptance probability functions.
 The first argument is $\phi$, the active rate of workers, and the second is $\psi$, the active rate of tasks.